cosmicdust0/DSA-portfolio.github.io/index.md

  -Research different fields that seem aligned with my self-reflection.
 Read about careers, watch videos, and talk to seniors/professionals in these areas of SCM.

 * **Enhanced Engineering Capabilities:**
-  - Build robust and efficient supply chain systems using DSA, elevating your engineering skillset.
+  - Build robust and efficient supply chain systems using DSA, elevating my engineering skillset.
   - Demonstrate proficiency in applying computer science concepts to tackle real-world supply chain problems.

 * **Portfolio Impact:**
   - Create a strong portfolio showcasing innovative projects that address real-world supply chain problems using DSA.
-  - Impress potential employers with your ability to design and implement effective solutions, making you a strong candidate for roles in supply chain management and software development.
+  - Impress potential employers with my ability to design and implement effective solutions, making you a strong candidate for roles in supply chain management and software development.